The Old West is about to get a fresh coat of paint.

 >>> It may have these modes

-A leak from TrustedReviews suggests that Red Dead Redemption 2 will have these online modes in play: Battle Royale, Revive and Survive, and Money Grab.
+That leak from TrustedReviews also suggests that Red Dead Redemption 2 will have these online modes in play: Battle Royale, Revive and Survive, and Money Grab.
 Battle Royale sounds like the tried-and-true kind of 100-player free-for-all seen in PlayerUnknown Battlegrounds and Fortnite: Battle Royale.
 Meanwhile, Revive and Survive is reportedly a team deathmatch mode that gives allies a brief span of time to resuscitate teammates to continue on, and Money Grab has two teams attempting to steal bags of cash from a key location on the map.

 >>> It'll have a vast open world